-The boulevard street type allows for faster movements outside of the primarily commercial area and provides access from SR-200 to US-17.
+Street Type: Bodewind The boulevard street type allows for faster movements outside of the primarily commercial area and provides access from SR-200 to US-17.

-The street width should be no more than 64 curb-to-curb, including two lanes for through/right traffic, a center two-way left-turn lane (TWLTL), two bike lanes, and parallel on-street parking on each side of the road.
-The total right-of-way should be at least 100 feet.
+The street width should be no more than 64 (urth-ocuth, including two lanes for through/right traffic, a center two-way left-turn lane (TWLTL), two bike lanes, and parallel on-street parking on each side of the road.
+The total right-of-way should be least 100 feet.